jinook0707/AHTE/README.md

    The script will go through each frame until it detects any LED light is turned on.
    The time delay will be written in a popup window.
    This information should be written in the corresponding log file.
    ( e.g.: \# In the recorded movie, LED was on at 21.24 seconds.
-Thus, 21.356 seconds have to be added to the time after session-start in this log file to get the time in the movie.
+Thus, 21.356 seconds have to be added to the time after session-start in this log file to get the time in the movie. - The difference between 21.356 and 21.24 is due to the delay of 'm_run_expmt.py' until it turns on LEDs after the program start. )

 2. Run m_extract_frames.py